Campground Entrance Location

 Q. Can I cut firewood or bring in firewood?

 A. There is about a two year supply of firewood in the presently dropped trees in the campgrounds and in the areas around the campgrounds.
 Bring a chainsaw and cut what you need.
-If you have extra time, please cut extra wood for the fire circle.

 Please do not bring in firewood from beyond 50 miles from the site, as the U.S. Forestry Service doesn’t want to have any foreign tree pests introduced.